 So when you ride elephants; what is seemingly harmless is actually the opposite.
 You are actually fuelling an industry of torture.

 Just think about it for a minute.
 If animals are sentient like it has been proven, do you really think that they enjoy being ridden whole day long?
-That they enjoy being chained and carry a heavy wooden chair and 2 heavy adults on their back?
-Hear happy shouts and laughters of humans beings while being hit dragged and forcefully driven long distances?
+That they enjoy being chained and carry a heavy wooden chair and 2 heavy adults on their backs?
+Hear happy shouts and laughters of humans beings while being hit dragged and forcefully driven over long distances?

-Look into their eyes and you will see empty souls, they have the eyes of the black slaves being sold to the white masters, the eyes of jews queuing up to the Nazis gas rooms, the eyes of the kidnapped child going to the brothel!
-The comparison is not exaggerated because we really act like the white slave masters, the oppressed Jews and child kidnappers.
+Look into their eyes and you will see empty souls, they have the eyes of the black slaves being sold to the white masters, the eyes of jews queuing up to the Nazis gas chambers, the eyes of the kidnapped child going to the brothel!
+The comparison is not exaggerated because we really act like the white slave masters, the jews oppressors and child kidnappers.
 We believe that we are superior enough to use animals as vehicles and as entertainers.
 We believe that animals have no will, desire and needs of their own.
 We believe that we can decide for them but it’s wrong.
 So wrong.

 Even riding an elephant without the wooden chair is wrong because the elephant did went through Phajaan, is still ‘owned’ like an object and performs tricks to entertain humans.
 These elephants are still used.
 Wrong again.